GabrielleEaston/digiEast/README.md

 ## Project Planning

-> – Image App that allows you to search differnt images and pin it to your Board
+> – Digi East App : allows you to search different images from UnSplash Api and pin it to your Board
-> – When you click on Image it takes you to a new Image page to show the deatails.
+> – When you click on Image it takes you to the Image page.
+> – Image page shows the deatils about the Image

 <br>